giok57/lazoooSplash/README.md

 ##6.
 Using ndsctl

-A nodogsplash install includes ndsctl, a separate application which provides some control over a running nodogsplash process by communicating with it over a unix socket.
+A LazoooSplash install includes ndsctl, a separate application which provides some control over a running LazoooSplash process by communicating with it over a unix socket.
 Some command line options:

-* To print to stdout some information about your nodogsplash process:
+* To print to stdout some information about your LazoooSplash process:

     ```/usr/bin/ndsctl status```